2021 Tax Deadline Changes: get a comprehensive breakdown of deadline changes with the IRS and new PPP legislation. [Updated April 27th, 2021]

 Do I have an extra month to PAY my taxes too?

 Yes!
 The extension applies to both filing your 1040 and paying any taxes due.
 You don’t have to pay or file until May 17th.

 If I can’t pay my taxes by May 17th, can I still file an extension?

 Yes, most definitely you can still file an Extension and you should!
 You can file for an extension that allows you to file your tax return up until October 15th by using form 4868.
 HOWEVER, it IS NOT an extension to pay!!
 You will still pay interest and ‘some’ penalties between the period of May 17th and October 15th (or if you file and pay sooner).

 Does this extension to May 17th apply to my quarterly deposits?

 No. It is IMPORTANT to note that this Special Extension DOES NOT apply to estimated first-quarter 2021 tax payments that you may owe.
-If you have a payment due this quarter, the IRS is still expecting that on April 15th!
+If you had a payment due for 1st quarter, the IRS was still expecting that on April 15th!
 If you missed it, get on it and mitigate any penalties and interest that may be adding up.

 When is the deadline to contribute to my 2020 retirement accounts?